Delici0u-s/cmd-Scripts/README.md

 >Download them via got clone or downloading via git as zip, or any other way you want.
 >Put these files in a directory that is in your PATH environment, or add that folder to your PATH environment.
 >Done!

+## Readme.md will be updated ad a later point in time.
+For now rely on the the executable file help, usually accessible by: bla.exe  or bla.exe --help

 ---
 ## Commands: